ashukla2019/System_design/Networking_Security/Cloud_deployment/AWS/AWS_Basics.md

 ├── 3.
 Virtual Private Cloud (VPC)
 │
 │   ├── VPC
+│   │   → A VPC keeps your cloud resources separate from other users in the cloud.
-│   │   → Logical isolated network inside AWS
+│   │   → Only resources inside your VPC can communicate with each other unless you allow external access.
-│   │   → Similar to traditional data center network
+|   |   → Security Control: security groups, NACL, Firewalls
 │   │
 │   ├── CIDR Blocks
 │   │   → Defines IP address range